-If we fail to obtain and maintain necessary regulatory clearances or approvals for our devices, or if clearances or approvals for future devices and indications are delayed or not issued, our commercial operations would be harmed.
+If we fail to obtain and maintain necessary regulatory clearances or approvals for our planned products, or if clearances or approvals for future devices and indications are delayed or not issued, our commercial operations would be harmed.
 Additionally, changes in methods of product candidate manufacturing may result in additional costs or delay.

-Our product candidates under development are medical devices that are subject to extensive regulation by FDA in the United States and by regulatory agencies in other countries where we plan to do business.
+Our product candidates under development are medical devices that are subject to extensive regulation by FDA in the U.S. and by regulatory agencies in other countries where we plan to do business.
 Government regulations specific to medical devices are wide-ranging and govern, among other things:

-- · device design, development and manufacture; - · laboratory, preclinical and clinical testing, labeling, packaging, storage and distribution; - · premarketing clearance and approval; - · record keeping; - device marketing, promotion and advertising, sales and distribution; and - post-marketing surveillance, including reporting of deaths and serious injuries and recalls and correction and removals.
+- · device design, development and manufacture; - · laboratory, pre-clinical and clinical testing, labeling, packaging, storage and distribution; - premarketing clearance or approval; - record keeping; - · device marketing, promotion and advertising, sales and distribution; and - · post-marketing surveillance, including reporting of deaths and serious injuries and recalls and correction and removals.

-Before a new medical device or a new intended use for, an existing device can be marketed in the United States, a company must first submit and receive either 510(k) clearance or premarketing approval, or PMA from the FDA, unless an exemption applies.
+Before a new medical device or a new intended use for, an existing device can be marketed in the U.S., a company must first submit and receive either 510(k) clearance or premarketing approval, or PMA from the FDA, unless an exemption applies.
 In the 510(k) clearance process, the FDA will determine that a proposed device is "substantially equivalent" to a device legally on the market, known as a "predicate" device, with respect to intended use, technology and safety and effectiveness, in order to clear the proposed device for marketing.
 Clinical data is sometimes required to support substantial equivalence.
-The PMA pathway requires an applicant to demonstrate with reasonable scientific data the safety and effectiveness of the device based on extensive data, including, but not limited to, technical, preclinical, clinical trial, manufacturing and labeling data.
+The PMA pathway requires an applicant to demonstrate reasonable safety and effectiveness of the device based on extensive data, including, but not limited to, technical, pre-clinical, clinical trial, manufacturing and labeling data.
 The PMA process is typically required for devices that are deemed to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices.
-Products that are approved through a PMA application generally need FDA approval before they can be modified.
-Similarly, some modifications made to products cleared through a 510(k) may require a new 510(k).
-Either process can be expensive, lengthy and unpredictable.
-We may not be able to obtain the necessary clearances or approvals or may be unduly delayed in doing so, which could harm our business.